Anas-RI/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-11-binary_to_decimal		Convert var BINARY from base 2 to base 10 12-combinations			Print all possible combiantions of two letters, except one "oo" 13-print_float			Print var NUM with two decimal places
+11-binary_to_decimal		Convert var BINARY from base 2 to base 10 12-combinations			Print all possible combiantions of two letters, except one "oo" 13-print_float			Print var NUM with two decimal places 100-decimal_to_hexadecimal	Convert var DECIMAL from base 10 to base 16